 Igikoma, made from maize (corn), sorghum and wheat flours in equal amounts, sugar and water.
-Soya can
+Soya can be substituted for wheat flour.

 This is eaten for breakfast as a porridge.

 Kwanga

 This is fermented bread made from cassava and commercially produced throughout the DRC.
 It is wrapped in dry banana leaves.